 *Rules in 2019 have been updated, as part of their prohibited items are large strollers and no wagons: “Strollers that are greater than 31″ (79cm) in width and 52″ (132 cm) in length.
 Stroller wagons are also prohibited.”

 Our amazing double stroller still fits within the new rules.

 I had a hard time with this because I was worried about rain so I brought thin ponchos for everyone, including the stroller, and I brought several fans (clip-on, handheld mister, and necklace) which saved us all from heatstroke.

 If possible, pack lightly so that you won’t need to carry extra weight around and to speed up your time at bag check.
 We managed to keep everything on the stroller, so if you do need a few extra things abuse your stroller.

 12. pick your outfits wisely

 Dressing lightly is the smartest way to enjoy any theme park.
-Some of my park outfit preferences include in workout clothing or spf clothing.
+Some of my park outfit preferences include workout clothing or SPF clothing.
 You will be sweating in the sun all day and certain fabrics can cause you to overheat or chafe.

 I had my kids wearing bathing suits and rash guards to protect them from the sun and moisture.
-I wore a sports bra and workout leggings but opted for a regular Minnie Mouse shirt I got at Target.
+I wore a sports bra and workout leggings but opted for a regular shirt with a Disney theme.
+You can never go wrong with a Mickey or Minnie top.
 This adorable Hakuna Matata shirt is a great alternative as well.

 Shoes are also very important because you will be on your feet for the majority of the day.
 You want something with a comfortable sole and lightweight fabric, my favorite is the Nike Free Flyknit series.